Middle Fork Trip Planning

-The Middle Fork is one of the most beautiful, diverse, challenging, and famous river destinations in the world.
+The Middle Fork of the Salmon River is one of the most beautiful, diverse, challenging, and famous river destinations in the world.
 People travel from all around the world to experience the spectacular Impassable Canyon and wet their lines in pursuit of native cutthroat trout.
 Depending on the water level, it can be a raging whitewater hurdle or a technical dodge.

 If you are not visiting the Middle Fork with an outfitter, here is some basic information to help you prepare for a private trip:

 The Middle Fork of the Salmon River runs over 100 miles through the 2.3 million acre Frank Church River of No Return Wilderness.
 This is one of the most rugged and remote areas in the contiguous United States.
 The town of Stanley, ID is the closest jumping off point for people traveling to the Middle Fork.
 Riverwear, River 1, and McCoy’s Tackle are some stores in Stanley that are full of friendly people who have lots of information for boaters and fishermen/women.
 At the end of your trip, the closest major town to the take out is Salmon, ID.